-He will not and He does not overpower the freedom of human beings with a demonstration of His authority or power.
+God will not and does not overpower the freedom of human beings with His authority or power.
 God does not and will not scare people into obedience.
-Both in this life and eternal life He gives us evidence, and if we do not accept that evidence, there is nothing else that He will do, and He gives us up.
+Both in this life and eternal life, He gives us evidence.
+If we do not accept that evidence, there is nothing else that He will or can do, and He gives us up.
 God cannot force people in this life because he will not force people in the life to come.
-If we will keep us in a prison in this life He will receive prisoners into eternal life, and that cannot be.
+If He would keep people in a prison in this life, He will receive prisoners into eternal life, and that cannot be.

-The idol worshipers “are without excuse” (1:20).
+The idol worshipers “are without excuse” (Rom 1:20).
 This means that God gave them adequate evidence of “His invisible attributes” (1:20).
-“God made it evident to them” (1:19).
-God is also kind, tolerant and patient (2:4).
-It is fair to conclude that God will not give up on a person until that person had adequate evidence and adequate opportunity to change.
+“God made it evident to them” (Rom 1:19).
+God is also kind, tolerant and patient (Rom 2:4).
+It is fair to conclude that God will not give up on a person until that person had adequate evidence and an adequate opportunity to change.
 This will be revealed “on the day when … God will judge the secrets of men through Christ Jesus” (2:16).

 ARTICLES IN THIS SERIES